simayasar/simayasar.github.io/_pages/about.md

 ![](/images/tag.png)

-As the tag length (p) increases, test error first decreases and then starts to rise again.

-The best performance is achieved when p = 10.
+As the tag length (p) increases, test error first decreases and then starts to rise again.The best performance is achieved when p = 10.

 This finding suggests that introducing more parameters initially helps the model, but going too far can lead to issues like overfitting.